 Eliza Solender is the President of Solender/Hall, Inc., a commercial real estate and consulting company.
-The company was founded in 1991 and specializes in assisting corporations and nonprofit organizations buy, sell, lease, manage and finance commercial real estate.
+The company was founded in 1991 and specializes in assisting for-profit and non-profit organizations buy, sell, lease, manage and finance commercial real estate.
 Her years in the oil industry, management consulting and commercial real estate enable her to quickly understand organization issues.

-She serves on the Board of Directors of Origin Bancorp where she is a member of the Directors’ Loan Committee and Nominating and Governance Committee.
+She serves on the Board of Directors of Origin Bancorp (Nasdaq) where she Chairs the Compensation Committee and serves a member of the Nominating/Governance and Risk Committees.
 Eliza chairs the Advisory Board for Lost Oak Winery.
 She is a former board member of ACCESS Pharmaceuticals, Inc., a Dallas based biotechnology company and Dallas National Bank Holding Company.
 She has served on Advisory Boards for Zweave, Inc. in New York, ClubCorp in Dallas, and Barrie Pace, a division of James K. Wilson.
 The City of Dallas appointed her to the boards of directors of the Cypress Waters Tax Increment Financing (TIF) District and the Sports Arena TIF District.
 She is the past President and a past Director of Mujeres Empresarias, Inc., a commercial real estate investment company.

 Eliza is a past President and past Chair of the National Association of Corporate Directors North Texas Chapter.
-She is a member of the Dallas Foundation Advisory Council, The Dallas Summit, The Dallas Assembly, The Real Estate Council, and the North Texas Commercial Association of Realtors.
+She is a member of the Dallas Foundation Advisory Council, The Dallas Assembly, The Real Estate Council, and the North Texas Commercial Association of Realtors.

 Her background includes having served in a number of human resource management positions including Manager of Human Resources for the exploration division of Sun (Oil) Company.
 In addition, she was a senior lecturer for 15 years in the School of Management at the University of Texas at Dallas teaching courses in organizational communication.